Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Annual Budget Adjustments

 Federal regulations allow schools to adjust a student’s cost of attendance for certain circumstances on a case-by-case basis.
-KHSC-KansasCOM will increase a student’s cost of attendance for other reasonable education-related expenses that exceed a student’s budget.
+KHSU-KansasCOM will increase a student’s cost of attendance for other reasonable education-related expenses that exceed a student’s budget.
 The Office of Financial Aid must be able to substantiate your expenses for your file.
 Budget adjustments are typically a reimbursement process.
 Purchases should be made using a form of payment in your name.

 May 1st is the deadline for submission of these forms, and there could be an earlier date for graduating OMS IV students who may have an earlier last date of attendance.
 No adjustments will be considered after the loan period has expired for that academic year.
 An exception may be made for medical/dental expenses for which an insurance claim has not been paid.
 If you have questions about this policy, please contact the Office of Financial Aid.